 Freeholder Mohamed S. Jalloh was re-elected in 2015 to serve his third term on the Freeholder Board.
-A native of Union County, he grew up in the Borough of Roselle and now resides in Union with his wife, Dr. Maria Jalloh.
+A native of Union County, he grew up in the Borough of Roselle and now resides in Union with his wife, Dr. Maria Jalloh, and their child.

-Freeholder Jalloh served as Chairman of the Freeholder Board in 2015 completing a series of special initiatives aimed at “Investing in Union County” that included new arts, economic development, public safety, recreational, educational, and quality of life programs.
+He served as Freeholder Chairman in 2015, completing a series of special initiatives aimed at “Investing in Union County” that reflected his strong advocacy for economic development through the arts.

 Jalloh’s first two terms as a Freeholder were characterized by efforts and accomplishments that helped outline the future direction of Union County’s government.

-Notably, in 2014, he led the Board to support a policy change within the Department of Corrections to cease honoring detainer requests from Immigration and Customs Enforcement noting that the policy change is rooted in the clear delineation of the law.
+Notably, in 2014, he led the Board to support a policy change in the Department of Corrections to cease honoring detainer requests from Immigration and Customs Enforcement, noting that the policy change is rooted in the clear delineation of the law.
 His work on the Fiscal Committee is reflected in the County’s Aaa bond rating.

-As Chairman of the Homeland Security Committee in 2011, Jalloh played an integral role in supporting initiatives that have updated and streamlined the County’s response in addressing crisis situations such as Hurricanes Irene and Sandy.
+As Chairman of the Homeland Security Committee in 2011, Jalloh played an integral role in supporting initiatives that enhanced the County’s response to crisis situations such as Hurricanes Irene and Sandy.